Trade and Brexit

 Borders - In this section you'll find more about challenges and delays you may experience, and the impact of a customs border on your imports and exports.

 Trade - In this section, see how the Brexit trade negotiations may affect your company, and things to think about.

 Regulations - In this section, find out about potential changes in regulations under Brexit that could impact your business.

 Tax (VAT) - Brexit will change what goods are charged VAT for import and export.
 Learn more in this section.

 Labelling - Things to think about if a 'no deal' Brexit changes rules around product labelling are in this section.

-New Zealand companies that export goods to the UK, source products from the UK, or have pan-European supply chains, may face challenges at the border.
-There may be potential delays due to capacity and processing constraints, and increased administration costs and requirements from custom checks or tariffs.
+New Zealand companies that export goods to the UK, source products from the UK, or have pan-European supply chains, may face challenges at the border in the case of a no-deal Brexit.
+There may be potential delays due to capacity and processing constraints, increased administration costs and requirements from custom checks or tariffs.